UbiquityRobotics/demos/fiducial_follow/README.md

 ### The following of fiducials on the floor is intended after Config Changes
 The camera should be mounted in what we will call and release as the 'downward' mounting.
-We hope to support this on an image as soon as late 2019.
+We hope to support this on an image as soon as early 2020.
 Contact us on the forum if you need this earlier.

-An updated version of the magni.urdf.xacro file and modification of /etc/ubiquity/robot.yaml to specify raspicam position as downward would be required and ideally higher resolution raspicam config and launch files would be best.
-We hope to support all of these things for floor fiducial following in our next raspberry Pi image perhaps as early as end of 2019.
+An updated version of the magni.urdf.xacro file and modification of /etc/ubiquity/robot.yaml to specify raspicam pose as `downward` would be required and ideally higher resolution raspicam config and launch files would be best.
+We hope to support all of these things for floor fiducial following in our next raspberry Pi image perhaps early in 2020.

-The camera resolution should be higher such as 1640x1232 so detection of fiducials from over a meter away is possible.
-This allows greater spacing of fiducials on the floor.
-Also it is best to turn off searching.
+The camera resolution set in our launch for this mode will be high such as 1280x920 so detection of fiducials at large angles seen from the robot from over a meter away are possible.

-* Camera config file must be formed and present, for this case it would be in camera_info/camerav2_1640x1232.yaml  The config file is best formed from a camera calibration done at the resolution, in this case 1640x1232.
+* Camera config file must be formed and present, for this case it would be in camera_info/camerav2_1280x960.yaml
-* A raspicam launch file must be present, for this case in launch/camerav2_1640x1232_10fps.launch
+* A raspicam launch file must be present where we will initially use launch/camerav2_1280x960_10fps.launch
 * The launch file should specify argument 'search_for_target' as  'false'
-* The launch file can specify other argument suitable for other drive and rotate commands
+* The launch file can specify other argument suitable for other drive and rotate needs.

 ### A very simple example client that issues and listens to status